microsoft/iot-curriculum/labs/tiny-ml/audio-classifier/steps/audio-capture.md

     The `-l arm_cortexM4l_math` flag tells the linker to link the `libarm_cortexM4l_math.a` library

     The `-w` flag ignores warnings that come from the Arduino libraries.
 Although it is generally good practice to find and fix all warnings, in this case the Arduino libraries have warnings that can make it harder to catch errors in your code, so it is easier to ignore them

+1. Save the file

+    > VS Code has an auto save option if you don't want to have to keep saving files.
+Enable this by selecting *File -> Auto save*.

 ### Add code to read audio samples from the microphone